kragorg/dng/appendices/Appendix B — The Vanquished.md

-# Appendix C — The Vanquished
+# Appendix B — The Vanquished

 1.  **First Bandit (Pelc’s Curiosities)** — *Kragor* crushed the elf’s head with a single blow of his war hammer in the fog-clouded Pelc’s Curiosities.